nodejs/node/deps/npm/doc/cli/npm-adduser.md

     npm adduser --registry=http://private-registry.example.com --always-auth

 This will ensure that all requests to that registry (including for tarballs) include an authorization header.
-This setting may be necessary for use with private registries where metadata and package tarballs are stored on hosts with different hostnames.
 See `always-auth` in `npm-config(7)` for more details on always-auth.
 Registry-specific configuration of `always-auth` takes precedence over any global configuration.

-### auth-type

-* Default: `'legacy'`
-* Type: `'legacy'`, `'sso'`, `'saml'`, `'oauth'`

-What authentication strategy to use with `adduser`/`login`.
-Some npm registries (for example, npmE) might support alternative auth strategies besides classic username/password entry in legacy npm.

 ## SEE ALSO